 Never, never, never in ten million years ask for something at the end of a thank-you note.

 Thank you, and, oh by the way, can you do this for me _______________.
 This is a big NO will a capital N and a capital O. Here is an example of what not to do.

 Thank you for introducing me to the President of your company.
 I appreciate your kindness in helping me meet Mr. Wise Sage.

 I have enclosed a copy of my manuscript.
 Will you please read it for me and give it to the editor in charge of acquisitions?

 2. Don't tell the person you hated the gift and want to return it.

 3. Don't send a printed form letter with your signature printed at the bottom.

-4. Don’t have your secretary write your thank you cards for you, and then you sign the note.
-I don’t care if you are the President of the Company, write your own notes.
-The only way you can get out of this, is if you don’t have hands.
+4. Don't have your secretary write your thank-you cards for you and then you sign the note.
+I don't care if you are the President of the Company.
+Write your own notes.

 6. My husband said, “Don't use profanity.”

-For today’s practice, write a thank you note.
-Get a notecard, or a piece of paper and write a thank you note.
+For today's practice, take fifteen minutes to write a thank-you note.
+Get a notecard, or a piece of paper and write a thank-you note.
 Then put it in an envelope and mail it.